GovTechSG/TechBiz-Documentation/preliminary-invoice.md

 The preliminary invoice provides an interim snapshot of billing details, offering insight before the finalisation of the bill.
 It now supports both **APEX** and **CFT** billing formats.

 The preliminary invoice and the official invoice will both reflect a **consolidated total for all products included under a single subscription**.

-The preliminary invoice and the official invoice will both reflect a **consolidated total for all products included under a single subscription**.